IT RECHARGED OUR CHURCH

 2020 Church Handbook

-New and returning churches must complete pre-applications.
+New churches must complete pre-applications.

 New churches will receive an email from us setting up a meeting time once the pre-application is completed.